usgpo/api/README.md

 #### Collection update

-The following request allows you to specify a collection and get a list of packageIds that have been added or modified within the specified time period. `collectionCode` and `startDate` are required, as is `pageSize`.
-Optionally, you can include the `endDate`. `pageSize` is limited to 1000 results.
+The following request allows you to specify a collection and get a list of packageIds that have been added or modified within the specified time period. `collectionCode` and `lastModifiedStartDate` are required, as is `pageSize`.
+Optionally, you can include the `lastModifiedEndDate`. `pageSize` is limited to 1000 results.

 For `offsetMark`, start with `offsetMark=*` - the API will respond with the correct offsetMark for the next page as part of the `nextPage` key.

-##### startDate/endDate usage
+##### lastModifiedStartDate/lastModifiedEndDate usage
-`startDate` and `endDate` are parameters used to search against the `lastModified` value for the individual packages.
+`lastModifiedStartDate` and `lastModifiedEndDate` are parameters used to search against the `lastModified` value for the individual packages.
 This represents the time that this package was added or updated - equivalent to the value listed in the sitemaps.
 It is not the equivalent to Date Published, Date Issued, or Date Ingested in MODS.

-##### Congressional Bills with startDate only (BILLS)
+##### Congressional Bills with lastModifiedStartDate only (BILLS)
 [sample](/samples/collections/BILLS-sample.json) | [formatted](/samples/collections/BILLS-sample-formatted.json)

 https://api.govinfo.gov/collections/BILLS/2023-01-01T00:00:00Z/?offsetMark=*&pageSize=100&api_key=DEMO_KEY

-##### Congressional Bills with endDate
+##### Congressional Bills with lastModifiedEndDate
 [sample](/samples/collections/BILLS-sample-endDate.json) | [formatted](/samples/collections/BILLS-sample-endDate-formatted.json)

 https://api.govinfo.gov/collections/BILLS/2022-07-03T00:00:00Z/2018-07-10T23:59:59Z?offsetMark=*&pageSize=150&api_key=DEMO_KEY